 - Identify appropriate teaching aids such as training guides, course materials, and multimedia visual aids.

-- Adhere to the principles of adult learning such as ensuring programs include self-direction, utilization of life experience, goal and relevancy orientation.
+- Practice the principles of adult learning such as ensuring programs include self-direction, utilization of life experience, goal setting and opportunities for mentorship.

 - Liaise with program stakeholders and guest speakers.